Command Menu

 ),

-# This is literally just React with extra steps and worse autocomplete
+# This is React with extra steps, worse autocomplete, and a confused IDE

 def business_row(business: dict) -> rx.Component: